-Gartner defines AI code assistants as tools that assist in generating and analyzing software code and configuration.
-The assistants use foundation models such as large language models (LLMs) that have been optionally fine-tuned for code, or program-understanding technologies, or a combination of both.
-Software developers prompt the code assistants to generate, analyze, debug, fix, and refactor code, to create documentation, and to translate code between languages.
-Code assistants integrate into developer tools like code editors, command-line terminals and chat interfaces.
-Some can be customized to an organization’s specific codebase and documentation.
-AI code assistants can enhance a software developer’s experience by boosting efficiency, accelerating application development, minimizing cognitive overload, amplifying problem-solving skills, accelerating learning pace, fostering creativity and maintaining state of flow.
+Gartner defines AI code assistants as tools that generate and analyze software code and configuration.
+They use foundation models like LLMs, program-understanding technology, or both.
+Developers engage with these assistants to generate, analyze, debug, test, fix, refactor code, search dependencies, update libraries, create documentation, understand code, upgrade versions, translate languages and review commits.
+They help developers learn and explore codebases and access related information, such as frameworks and tools.
+AI code assistants integrate with developer environments, code editors, command-line terminals, chat interfaces, project management tools, monitoring, logging and deployment tools.
+Some are customized to an organization’s specific codebase and documentation.
+AI code assistants enhance software developers’ experience by boosting their efficiency, accelerating application development, minimizing cognitive overload, amplifying their problem-solving skills, enabling faster learning, fostering creativity and maintaining their state of flow.

 Gartner defines a data science and machine learning platform as an integrated set of code-based libraries and low-code tooling.
 These platforms support the independent use and collaboration among data scientists and their business and IT counterparts, with automation and AI assistance through all stages of the data science life cycle, including business understanding, data access and preparation, model creation and sharing of insights.
 They also support engineering workflows, including the creation of data, feature, deployment and testing pipelines.
 The platforms are provided via desktop client or browser with supporting compute instances or as a fully managed cloud offering.